 Today there was a territory fight over one of the printer.

 “Why are those two people using our printer?
 They should be using a printer closer to their desk.”
 (The sense that the immigrant should rightfully be seeking help elsewhere.)

 “Why should we replace the white paper more often because they keep using it?
 If they want to use it, they should have their own tray and be responsible to change their own paper.
 It’s only fair!”
 (The sense that the immigrant receives financial help without contributing to the society.)

 People were seriously mad about this.
 This actually caused people to stop working and complain about their rights.
 (Petitions, Marches, etc.)

 They felt that their area was being invaded and that others were taking advantage of their technology without putting in their fair share of responsibility.

 Things that should have come to mind, before this territorial war began:

-1. Each employee were hard working and contributes to society as a whole, but each come from different department (countries).
+1. Each employee was hard working and contributes to society as a whole, but each come from a different department (countries).

 3. The other employee is sitting in the centre of all 3 printers and technically has the same number of distance to each and yet, they treated him as an outsider.
 (He had dual/triple citizenship.
-He works just has hard as everyone else and contribute to more than one economy.)
+He works just as hard as everyone else and contributes to more than one economy.)

 This territorial “rule” was created by the employees who felt it within their rights to declare ownership due to the emplacement of the printer.
 (Colonialism)